dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-03-Power-of-Transfer-Learning.md

-In next post, we will go into plotting learning curves and how to interpret them.
+In next post, we will discuss about various regularization techniques and when and how to use them.
 Stay tuned!

 # Introduction to Transfer Learning